 - 1. Who were the Ancient Greeks and when was their civilisation? - 2.
 What different types of government were there in Ancient Greece? - 3.
 What is the same and different about the two city states of Athens and Sparta? - 4.
 What can you find out about daily life in Ancient Greece using a range of sources? - 5.
-What was the religion of Ancient Greece? - 6.
 Who were the Ancient Greek scholars and philosophers?